Northerners A.C.

-Northerners A.C. is a football club based on the Channel Island of Guernsey.
+Northerners AC is a football club based on the Channel Island of Guernsey.
 They are affiliated to the Guernsey Football Association and play in the FNB Priaulx League.

 History

 Formed in 1892, Northerners AC is the oldest club in Guernsey.
-Their 32 league championships also makes them the most successful club on the island.
+Their 33 league championships and eight Guernsey FA Cups also makes them the most successful club on the island.

-They won the Upton Park Trophy in 2012.
+They won the Upton Park Trophy in 2012, the most recent of their 18 wins in the competition.